There are a lot of people selling t-shirts online today.

-1. Selling t-shirts is a way to make a side income.
-You might even be able to grow your business to a point where it is making decent money.
+- Selling t-shirts is a way to make a side income – you might even be able to grow your business to a point where it is making decent money

-2. The start-up costs are relatively low.
-For well under $1000 you can be up and going.
+- The start-up costs are relatively low – for well under $1000 you can start making your own t-shirts

-3. You are able to use and develop your creative skills.
-Whether that be through designing a transfer for a tee or physically making it.
+- You are able to use and develop your creative skills

-6. There are going to be people who only want what you can do.
-Put your unique touch on the business and make your customers remember you.
+- There are going to be people who only want what you can do – put your unique touch on your designs and business and create raving fans

 How Do I Start Selling T-Shirts?

 Create and sell pieces you are pretty sure will be popular – create the sort of thing you would like to buy!
 However, before getting too carried away, it’s important to validate your business.
 Approach friends and family and share with them your ideas.
 Ask if they would be willing to buy some custom t-shirts or other products from you.

 I’ve found baby onesies to be one of the best products to start selling Whenever babies are born, everybody buys them a present.
 A locally designed onesie is a cool gift to give and they sell well.

 Test your ability to create, market and sell on a small scale before attempting to do it on a larger scale.